 At the end of the day, you have to make sure that any consents you’re required to have are informative, accessible and signed by your client.
 You may never have to produce them but they are there for a reason and you can rest assured knowing your client is fully informed and that you are maintaining the highest standards for care in your practice.

-No one likes dealing with paperwork but having a HIPAA-secure platform that helps you manage your practice forms efficiently can lighten the load.
+No one likes dealing with paperwork but having a HIPAA compliant video conferencing platform that helps you manage your practice forms efficiently can lighten the load.
 Less time chasing paperwork means a more efficient process and more time helping your clients.
 That’s a win for everyone.